Arab identity: Racial

 Centuries later, the "Arabized Arabs" assumed the name "Pure Arabs" and the "Arabized Arabs" description was attributed to other peoples that joined Islam and created alliances with the Arab tribes.

 Ethnic

+An illustrative map showing the distribution of the haplogroup J gene according to the ratios.

 Concentrating on ethnic identity is another way of defining Arab identity, which can be subdivided in linguistic, cultural, social, historical, political, national or genealogical terms.
 In this approach, "being Arab" is based on one or several of the following criteria: